Get ready to uncover the secrets of this incredible country.

 FAQs

 The best month to visit Iceland is the summer, from June to August, when the weather is mildest and the days are longest.
+It is the best time to visit iceland.

 The cheapest month to visit Iceland is typically during the shoulder seasons of May and September when there are fewer tourists and accommodation prices are lower.